Lynsey de Paul: Singer-songwriter: Early to mid-1970s

 De Paul recorded the female lyric to Mott the Hoople's album track version of "Roll Away the Stone", but the female trio Thunderthighs appeared on the hit single version of the song.
-De Paul was also credited for backing vocals on a second track on the album The Hoople called "Alice".
+However, the de Paul album version was released as a single in Japan, with the single being credited to "Mott The Hoople & Lynsey de Paul".
+She was also credited for backing vocals on a second track on the album The Hoople called "Alice".
 In 1973, when Mick Ralphs left Mott the Hoople, his replacement Luther Grosvenor was contractually obliged to change his name – de Paul suggested Ariel Bender.
-In February 1974, de Paul was voted top female singer in the UK music weekly Disc Readers Awards Poll, while David Bowie was voted top male singer and Slade the top group.
-After appointing Don Arden her new manager at the end of 1973, in part because her former manager Harold Davison fell ill earlier that year, de Paul released "Ooh I Do" in May 1974, which hit the charts in the UK, Belgium, Netherlands, Brazil and Japan.
+She also provided backing vocals (credited as "Loony") on "Rock 'n' Roll Winter (Loony's Tune) (Sorry, the Word Spring Wouldn't Fit)" and thus helped Wizzard (fronted by Roy Wood; her boyfriend at the time) reach the UK top 10 in 1974.
+In February of that year, de Paul was voted top female singer in the UK music weekly Disc Readers Awards Poll, while David Bowie was voted top male singer and Slade the top group.
+De Paul was also voted female singer of 1974 by Israeli radio station Galei Zahal.

+After appointing Don Arden her new manager at the end of 1973, in part because her former manager Harold Davison fell ill earlier that year, de Paul released "Ooh I Do" in May 1974, which became a chart hit in the UK, Belgium, Netherlands, Brazil and Japan.
 The song's co-writer, Barry Blue, also recorded a version of the song as an album track with different lyrics for the verses.
 De Paul also wrote her first TV theme tune ("Pilger theme") for Pilger where journalist, John Pilger, examined various political issues at the time (1974-1977) in a series of 25 minute documentaries.
-Another theme song, this time co-written with Barry Blue, was recorded and released as a single by the UK group, Rain, featuring Stephanie De Sykes as the vocalist.
-The song, "Golden Day", released as a single on 12 July 1974, was used as the theme for the TV game show The Golden Shot.
+Another theme song, this time co-written with Barry Blue, was recorded and released as a single by the UK group Rain, featuring Stephanie De Sykes as the vocalist.
+The song "Golden Day", released as a single on 12 July 1974, was used as the theme for the TV game show The Golden Shot.